Interview with Jerry Godinho

 This essay was written for an October 2020 internet interview concerning the first nonfiction book I wrote, Unraveling the Christmas Star Mystery.

-Unraveling the Christmas Star Mystery was awarded the Gold Medal and First Place as the exemplary Christian Education Book of 2013.
+Unraveling the Christmas Star Mystery was awarded the Gold Medal and First Place as the exemplary Christian Education Book in 2014.

 RESPONSE FROM IRENE: